 - being exposed to viruses, medications, or chemicals before birth

-- tobacco use by your mother while she was pregnant with you
+- tobacco use by the mother while pregnant

-- having other kinds of abnormalities.
-These include omphalocele, a heart defect, or gastroschisis.
+- having other kinds of abnormalities, including omphalocele, a heart defect, or gastroschisis

 - congenital constriction band syndrome, in which bands of amniotic tissue get tangled in your arms or legs before your birth

 Acquired limb abnormalities can be caused by childhood injury.
 Some of these injuries result in slower bone growth.
 They can also be caused by a number of diseases that affect your bone structure, including: